National Aerospace Laboratories

-The National Aerospace Laboratories (NAL) is India's first and largest aerospace research firm established by the Council of Scientific and Industrial Research (CSIR) in Delhi in 1959.
-The firm closely operates with HAL, DRDO, and ISRO and has the primary responsibility of developing civilian aircraft in India.
-It concentrates on research in advanced topics in aerospace and related disciplines.
+The National Aerospace Laboratories (NAL) is an aerospace research institution in India, established by the Council of Scientific and Industrial Research (CSIR) in Delhi in 1959.
+NAL collaborates with organizations such as Hindustan Aeronautics Limited (HAL), the Defence Research and Development Organisation (DRDO), and the Indian Space Research Organisation (ISRO).
+Its research focuses on civilian aircraft development and advanced topics in aerospace and related fields.

-Based in Bengaluru, the NAL employs a staff of about 2500 of which 350 are full-time R&D professionals.[citation needed] NAL is equipped with the Nilakantan Wind tunnel Centre and a computerized fatigue test facility.
-The NAL also has facilities for the investigation of failures and accidents in the domain of aerospace engineering.
+Based in Bengaluru, the NAL employs a staff of about 2500 people.

+NAL is equipped with the Nilakantan Wind tunnel Centre and a computerized fatigue test facility company.
+NAL also has facilities for investigating failures and accidents in the aerospace engineering domain.

 History

-On 1 June, 1959, the National Aeronautical Research Laboratory (NARL) was set up in Delhi, with Dr. P Nilakantan as its first Director.
-In March of 1960, it set up an office in the stables of the Palace of Maharaja of Mysore on Jayamahal Road, Bangalore, as the National Aeronautical Laboratory (NAL).
+On 1 June 1959, the National Aeronautical Research Laboratory (NARL) was set up in Delhi, with P Nilakantan as its first director.
+In March 1960, it set up an office in the stables of the Palace of Maharaja of Mysore in the Indian state of Karnataka, on Jayamahal Road, Bangalore, as the National Aeronautical Laboratory (NAL).
 The first Executive Council was chaired by J. R. D. Tata.
-Its members included Prof. Satish Dhawan and the designer Dr. V M Ghatage.
+Its members included Satish Dhawan and the designer V M Ghatage.
 Originally started as the National Aeronautical Laboratory, it was renamed National Aerospace Laboratories (NAL) in April 1993.
 The renaming aimed to reflect its growing involvement in the Indian space program and its multidisciplinary activities.